kacpersienkiewicz/Chicago-Food-Inspections/README.md

 ## Violations are Mostly the Same across ZIP Codes
 Similarity was measured as the percentage overlap between a ZIP code's top 10 violations and the overall top 10 violations.
 As a note, only ZIP codes with at least 50 inspections were included in the comparison.
 On average ZIP codes share 80% of the same violations as the top 10 overall violations, which leads me to believe that the regional differences are fairly minimal.
 This may be because each ZIP Code is converging towards the same list as restaurants and grocery stores (both of which have the same top 10 violations as the overall) because most inspections would be of those two facility types.

-There are differences but facility type is a stronger predictor or violation patterns than the business's ZIP code.
+There are differences but facility type is a stronger predictor of violation patterns than the business's ZIP code.

 ## Violations do Vary by Facility Type
 I compared the top 10 violations overall with the top 10 violations for each facility type and calculated the percentage of overlap.
 With this metric, restaurants, bakeries and grocery stores are typically in-line with the top 10 violations while facilities like healthcare, schools, and gas stations sit around 67% similarity.
 The most interesting aspect is that Mobile Food businesses share the fewest violations (25%) with the top 10.